Milldrew/k8s-web-based-practice-exams/readme.txt

   - one websocket endpoint for interacting with the terminal
   - one http endpoint called /is-correct that returns true if the question is correct
-  - one endpoint called /question which delivers the question prompt from a string in the node.js program and the solution
+  - one endpoint called /question which delivers the question prompt from a string in the node.js program and the solution The value returned by question and solution should come fromm a json file  that will later be a config map